Spokane pd personal appearance standards

 than ¼ inch beyond the corners of the mouth.
 Mustaches must follow the natural arch of the mouth.
 Handlebar mustaches are not allowed.

-Fingernails extending beyond the tip of the finger can pose a safety hazard to officers or others.
-For this reason, fingernails shall be trimmed so that no point of the nail extends beyond the tip of the finger.
-Uniformed female officers wearing nail polish shall use a conservative shade, without decals or ornamentation, and shall not detract from uniform appearance.
+Fingernails that extend beyond the tip of the finger can pose a safety hazard to officers or others.
+For this reason, officers must trim their fingernails so that no point of the nail extends beyond the tip of the finger.
+Uniformed female officers wearing nail polish must use a conservative shade, without decals or ornamentation, and must ensure it does not detract from uniform appearance.

 A. Tongue splitting or piercing.